Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

               --rootchain.sender 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd
 ```

-If Operator1 has 510 WTON or more, the withdraw request is successfully processed.
+If operator1 balance is more than 510 WTON, the withdrawal request will be successfully processed.

 ```bash
 INFO [01-01|00:00:00.000] Maximum peer count                       ETH=50 LES=0 total=50